Gealach Úr

 (This is designed as a communion toast between gods and individual, and amongst the member body.)

-(take a cup, quaich, bowl, horn, or other drinking vessel and fill it with a beverage of your choice (perhaps mead, ale, milk, juice, water…) Raise the vessel before the shrine:)
+(take a cup, quaich, bowl, horn, or other drinking vessel and fill it with a beverage of your choice – perhaps milk, juice, or fresh water – Raise the vessel before the shrine:)

 To the Beloved Dead!